Las Vegas Securities Lawyers Advocate Against Questionable Risks

 Educating investors in Nevada on the signs of broker fraud

 Normal investment loss is pretty clear.
 The client investor had money, they invested in funds only after following advice from their broker, and now are without that money.
 Other signs are more subtle situations where the losses could plausibly be attributed to poor market performance.
 It takes a seasoned eye to scour financial records and the market to determine if the loss was a natural result of the circumstances or if the investment itself was unsuitable for the client and the broker was aware.
-Our Las Vegas broker fraud lawyers are here to help inform investors about the obvious and understated warnings signs of broker fraud.
+Our Las Vegas securities lawyers are here to help inform investors about the obvious and understated warnings signs of broker fraud.

 The Frankowski Firm believes that by educating the financial population, including both small-scale investors and larger scale investors, we can achieve a more transparent and equitable industry for everyone involved.
 We strive to assuage our clients’ concerns with various investment professionals and restore any lost finances through legal recourse.
 We help investors who, because of the negligence or incompetence of their broker or brokerage, have sustained financial losses.